 We will be providing two four-hour pediatric simulation training sessions in each of the seven Greater Minnesota regions.
 Upcoming dates and locations:

-Thursday, January 19 in Duluth - registration will be available in December
+Thursday, January 19 in Duluth - registration will be available December 9th

 We are pleased to release the newly updated pediatric prehospital guidelines.
 They are designed for BLS and ALS providers.